If you’ve been wondering, “Where can I learn about waterwise flower gardening?”, you’re in the right place.

 This book contains plant ideas for different regions of the semi-arid West, including the West Coast.

 TIP: As you go through the book, make sure that the flowers you like match your plant hardiness zone.
 A plant hardiness zone tells you whether a plant is likely to survive the coldest winter temperatures that are expected in your area.
 Some of the flowers in the book may be better suited for parts of the West with warmer winters.

 2) “Pretty Tough Plants” (book and web resources)

-Wouldn’t it be nice if someone actually tested which plants grow well in the intermountain west?
+Wouldn’t it be nice if someone actually tested which low-water plants grow well in the intermountain west?

 Good news, there are people that do!

 Plant Select is a non-profit collaboration between the Colorado State University Extension, the Denver Botanic Gardens and local horticulturalists.

 With Plant Select, plants go through trials for a number of years to make sure they can handle our tricky, western growing conditions, and they’re non-invasive.
 The best plants are chosen as Plant Select.
 Then, they’re sold at local garden centers (from Colorado to Oregon) and online retailers that have a focus on western plants (like High Country Gardens).

 Plant Select has a GREAT book called “Pretty Tough Plants.”